wobkenh/simplematcomponents/projects/simplemattable/readme.md

 Fortunately, the property in the constructor is also typesafe.

 TableColumn has three more optional parameters, allowing you to further customize the table:
-- transform (add it using the 3rd constructor parameter or .withTransform()): Transform is a function that takes the property of your model (e.g. the key of TestData) and returns a string representation.
+- transform (3rd constructor parameter or .withTransform()): Transform is a function that takes the property of your model (e.g. the key of TestData) and returns a string representation.
 This is helpful if e.g. your Model contains a Date but you do not want the standard JS string representation of date to show, but rather your preferred format.
 - width (4th contructor parameter or .withWidth()): Here you can specify the width of the column in pixel.
 If you do not specify the width, the flex value 1 1 0px will be used.
 - align (5th constructor parameter or .withAlign()): Sets the text align within the column.
 Header and Cell content will both be aligned.
 Default is left align.